RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Experimental evaluation

-Since adversarial networks are much more common in the WAN than in the local-area network (LAN), we focus on the WAN deployments in our evaluation, however, for completeness of experiments, we also compared the performance of \sys in a LAN, see \href{https://github.com/AnonymousPersonForCodeSubmission/racs-sadl-appendix/blob/main/RACS .
+Since adversarial networks are much more common in the wide-area network (WAN) than in the local-area network (LAN), we focus on the WAN deployments in our evaluation, however, for completeness of experiments, we also compared the performance of \sys in a LAN in \cref{sec:eval-sys-lan-performance}.